Give a Dog a Bone

 The best bones also become a source of food, including the marrow, which provides calcium and goodness knows what else.
 It also provides enormous happiness, and that much is unbearably obvious.
 The dog’s temperament will change from disgruntled to happy.

 It’s not like these criticisms and dangers are entirely mythical.
-But as with all things, the question must be: How great is the risk and compared to what?
+But as with all things, the question must be: How great is the risk and compared with what?
 People deal with these alleged dangers by replacing bones with processed, sanitized, industrialized, synthetic carbo mush and crunchies, which end up depleting every bit of strength, power, natural instinct, and joy from a dog’s life.
 They are so unhealthy that they need doctors to squeeze their anal glands periodically.

 In other words, people have done to their pets what they do to themselves.
 In the name of health, we inject them with countless potions, feed them dreck, and drain away all natural energy.
 In the name of safety, we take away all resilience.
-In the name of risk avoidance, to deplete the capacity to manage real life.
+In the name of risk avoidance, we deplete the capacity to manage real life.
 It’s bad enough to see this happen to humans but truly abusive and awful to see what people do to their pets.

 And then watch, learn, and emulate.
 There are many things humans can learn from the way a dog takes to a bone.
 Imagine if humans took to the cause of freedom in the same way.